College Adviser, University of Washington College Advising Corps

-The College Advising Corps seeks to hire recent college graduates to serve as college advisers in high-need high schools in the counties of Skagit, Yakima, Klickitat, and Grant.
-The high schools are existing GearUp partners with the University of Washington and have agreed to participate in this new program.
-As inaugural college advisers in the state, through a partnership with the University of Washington, advisers are part of a national movement that will help students in underserved communities realize their dreams of a post-secondary education.
-Day-to-day supervision of the college advisers will be performed by a program manager of the University of Washington and overseen by the CAC Regional Director, Far West.
+College Advising Corps seeks to hire recent college graduates to serve as college advisers in high-need high schools in the counties of Skagit, Yakima, Klickitat, and Grant.
+As college advisers in the state, through a partnership with the University of Washington, advisers are part of a national movement that will help students in underserved communities realize their dreams of post-secondary education.
+Day-to-day supervision of the college advisers will be performed by a program manager of the University of Washington and overseen by the CAC Partnership Director, Far West.

 Roles and Responsibilities